Skip to main content

 Visit Website

-The Montefiore Einstein Cancer Center (MECC) at the Albert Einstein College of Medicine and Montefiore Medical Center is a national leader in cancer research and care located in the heart of Bronx, NY, one of the nation’s largest ethnically diverse areas.
-Founded in 1971 and designated an NCI Cancer Center in 1972 (the country’s fourth), MECC combines the exceptional science of the Albert Einstein College of Medicine with the comprehensive clinical care of the Montefiore Health System.
-The mission of MECC is to reduce the burden of cancer in the Bronx and the nation through exceptional cancer research, education and training, and community outreach and engagement, as well as through the delivery of compassionate care for all —including historically marginalized communities that face heightened inequities in cancer and social determinants of health.
+Montefiore Einstein Comprehensive Cancer Center (MECCC), at the Albert Einstein College of Medicine and Montefiore Medical Center, is a national leader in cancer research and clinical care located in the heart of Bronx, NY, one of the nation’s most ethnically diverse areas.
+Founded in 1971 and designated as an NCI Cancer Center in 1972 (the country’s fourth), MECCC combines the exceptional science of the Albert Einstein College of Medicine with the multidisciplinary clinical care of the Montefiore Health System.
+The mission of MECCC is to serve the unique cancer-related needs of one of the most diverse and socioeconomically disadvantaged populations in the U.S. and to reduce the burden of cancer in the Bronx and the nation through exceptional cancer research, education and training, and community outreach and engagement, as well as through the delivery of compassionate leading-edge care for all - including historically marginalized communities that face heightened inequities in cancer and social determinants of health.

-MECC works to reduce the burden of cancer in its Bronx catchment area and beyond through transdisciplinary research in four distinct program areas linked by cross-cutting themes: cancer disparities and inequities in the Bronx; tumor and organ microenvironments; molecular variations as determinants of outcome; and prevention, early detection, and interception of primary and recurrent disease.
-The Cancer Center has more than 170 members who engage in research in the following areas:
+MECCC works to reduce the burden of cancer in its Bronx catchment area and beyond through novel transdisciplinary research in four distinct research program areas linked by four cross-cutting themes: cancer disparities and inequities in the Bronx; tumor and organ microenvironments; molecular variations as determinants of outcome; and prevention, early detection, and interception of primary and recurrent disease.
+MECCC has more than 195 members who engage in research in the following scientific areas:

-• The Cancer Therapeutics (CT) program is a long-standing MECC effort aimed at developing and implementing innovative strategies for the discovery, design, and development of novel anticancer agents, combination regimens, and/or therapy-focused technologies.
-Through intensive collaborations with the other MECC research programs, CT serves as the hub that integrates and advances basic and translational findings to the clinic.
-Its primary goals are to discover, design and develop immuno-biologics and novel small molecules for cancer therapy, and to translate preclinical science and discoveries into clinical trials.
+• The Cancer Therapeutics (CT) Program aims to develop and implement innovative strategies for the discovery, design, and development of novel anticancer agents, combination regimens, and/or therapy-focused technologies.
+Through intensive collaboration with other MECCC research programs and outside collaborators, CT serves as the hub that integrates and advances preclinical science and discoveries into early-phase clinical trials.

-• Scientists in the Cancer Epidemiology, Prevention & Control (CEPC) program investigate behavioral, environmental, and molecular risk at the root of the development of cancer.
-They identify the viral causes of cancer (HPV, HIV, HCV) as well as the contribution of hormonal factors, obesity and inflammation, and genetic/epigenetic factors.
-CEPC members are also focused on various aspects of cancer prevention, health care delivery, health inequity, survivorship, and outcomes.
-This program plays a pivotal role in the Cancer Center’s public health mission and is tightly integrated with the community outreach and engagement initiatives.
+• Scientists in the Cancer Epidemiology, Prevention & Control (CEPC) Program investigate behavioral, environmental, and molecular risk at the root of the development of cancer.
+In addition to characterizing risk factors that drive or contribute to cancer health disparities in MECCC’s catchment area (viral causes such as HPV and HIV, hormonal factors, obesity and inflammation, and genetic/epigenetic factors), CEPC scientists are focused on improving cancer prevention and screening efforts among vulnerable and high-risk groups and developing innovative strategies to reduce health inequities and enhance cancer care delivery, survivorship, and outcomes.
+CEPC plays a pivotal role in the Cancer Center’s public health mission and is tightly integrated with our community outreach and engagement initiatives.

-MECC’s strength in clinical research is underscored by its enrollment of patients to more than 320 clinical trials annually, many of them focused on practice-changing, early-phase science.
+MECCC’s strength in clinical research is underscored by its annual enrollment of more than 1,000 patients in the Cancer Center’s 320+ active clinical trials, many of which are focused on investigator-initiated, bench to bedside early-phase clinical trials.

-Select Scientific Initiatives at Montefiore Einstein Cancer Center
+Select Scientific Initiatives at Montefiore Einstein Comprehensive Cancer Center

-MECC has a track record of major accomplishments in basic, translational, clinical, and population sciences as well as community outreach and engagement that have been paradigm-shifting and practice-changing.
+MECCC has been a leader in cancer-focused research, with seminal discoveries published in high-impact journals.
+Its track record of major accomplishments in basic, translational, clinical, and population sciences as well as community outreach and engagement, have been paradigm-shifting, practice-changing, and policy impacting.
 Select achievements include:

-• Discovered the mechanism of action for paclitaxel, which led to the widespread clinical use of Taxol and its application in cancer therapeutics worldwide.
+• Discovered the mechanism of action for the microtubule inhibitor paclitaxel, which led to the widespread clinical use of Taxol and its application in cancer therapeutics worldwide.

 • Identified the critical importance of the TGF-ß pathway in the pathogenesis of MDS, which then provided the rationale for the clinical development of novel TGF-ß inhibitors.